sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

    :noindent:

-   The following has the correct code that uses a third variable named "temp" to swap the values in x and y.
+   The following has the correct code that uses a third variable named "temp" to swap the values in h and w.

    The code is mixed up and contains <b>one extra block</b> which is not needed in a correct solution.
 Drag the needed blocks from the left into the correct